 In fact, the American Academy of Sleep Medicine believes that it’s necessary for growing children to get the right amount of nighttime sleep and nap hours per day in order to be in their best possible health.
 They recommend that children between the ages of 12 months up to two years of age should sleep 11 to 14 hours per day, including naps.
 Later, three to five-year-olds can do well with 10 to 13 hours of sleep including naps.

-The amount of naps your child needs gradually decreases as he gets older.
-He may have started the toddler period by napping twice a day, but by the time he’s nearing the end of his third year, Baby may be perfectly happy and healthy with just one nap a day.
+The amount of naps your child needs gradually decreases as she gets older.
+She may have started the toddler period by napping twice a day, but by the time she’s nearing the end of her third year, Baby may be perfectly happy and healthy with just one nap a day.

 The fear of missing out and an interest in exploration are two of the reasons why toddlers put up a fuss when it comes to taking naps.

-If all Baby wants is to play with a new toy or watch a favorite cartoon, don’t be surprised if telling him “you can do that after you have taken a nap” doesn’t seem to help.
-From his perspective, after all, there’s no guarantee that you won’t go on to watch his show without him, and that he’ll miss out.
-More than that, his conception of time is still developing, and “after his nap” might sound a lot like before you know it to you, but feel a lot more like in a million years to him.
+If all Baby wants is to play with a new toy or watch a favorite cartoon, don’t be surprised if telling her “you can do that after you have taken a nap” doesn’t seem to help.
+From her perspective, after all, there’s no guarantee that you won’t go on to watch her show without her, and that she’ll miss out.
+More than that, her conception of time is still developing, and “after her nap” might sound a lot like before you know it to you, but feel a lot more like in a million years to her.

-Instead, just tell him “it’s time to take a nap now.”
-You can follow that up by giving him things that he associates with bedtime, like a blanket or a stuffed toy, or move into a simplified version of your bedtime routine.
+Instead, just tell her “it’s time to take a nap now.”
+You can follow that up by giving her things that she associates with bedtime, like a blanket or a stuffed toy, or move into a simplified version of your bedtime routine.

 Setting up a consistent naptime routine can help you transition Baby into daytime sleep more easily.
 A good time to do this is right after lunch, since it’s not too close to bedtime, and Baby will still have enough time to do other activities after.